opener-project/kaf2json/README.md

 above.
 For more information on how to launch a webservice run the command with the `--help` option.

+You can also launch the webservice via Docker:

+    docker run -d -p 8080:80 cwolff/opener-docker-kaf2json

+This launches the server at <http://localhost:8080>

 ### Daemon

 Last but not least the kaf2json comes shipped with a daemon that can read jobs